Bittopia/emergency-rescue/rescue2020.md

+Document Date: 16th March 2020
+Last Updated: 16th March 22:52 CET

+Note: This document will be updated over time.
+Feel free to comment or contribute to the content.

 # Year Zero: How to Survive

 I do not mean to alarm people, I am hoping things will all be fine, though as some of you may or may not know, I have spent more than a quarter of my life warning people about the dangers of centralization, preparing for what is happening right now.